 One day God will judge commercial and apostate Babylon (Re 18) before the Messiah sets up His kingdom.
 The crass commercialism that executes usury on its people of the future will experience a great shock when God judges the whole system.

 Judgment on usury had a dual fulfillment because people of Zechariah’s day, who returned from Babylon, were exceedingly greedy.
 They took advantage of impoverished Jews in Israel by charging them heavy interest for loans (Neh 5:1-13).
-Although they left the gods of Babylon, they made another god of usury after their return.
+Although they had left the gods of Babylon, they made another god of usury after their return.
 This self-centered approach is still true among some Christian businessmen.
 None of this will happen under Christ’s rule in the Millennium.
 When Christ comes, He will destroy the Satanic system (Re 20:1-3).
-When the apostle John cried, “Babylon the great is fallen, is fallen” (Re 18:1-5).
+When the apostle John cried, “Babylon the great is fallen, is fallen,” he announced the fall of the future world dictator (Re 18:1-5).